hectorbarquero/athabasca-university-docs/COMP267/UnitOne/unitOneSectionTwo.rst

 * A collection of prewritten algorithms is called a library, and they are important tools in design and development for more algorithms.
 * "compare and save or discard" is referring to a sorting algorithm in the text.
 If it comes up in a test, it's probably going to ask which algorithm does this correlate to.
 * Instructions that tell us not to do anything are usually omitted from an algorithm, because they do not carry any meaningful information.
+* The process of searching for a special pattern of symbols within a larger collection of information is called *pattern matching*.
+* Most word processors and text editors provide this as a feature in the **Find** tool.
+* Pattern matching can be applied to any media type.
+* Abstraction refers to the separation fo the high-level view of an entity or an operation from the low-level details of its implementation.
+* Abstraction is one of the most important tools in computer science.
+* In the design process, we use abstraction to ignore how we'll implement an algorithm so we can focus on the details of the design.
+* This is called top-down design. (viewing the problem at a high level, implementing the details later).
+* A *sliding forward* step in an algorithm helps to begin searching for a pattern in the next array or sequential position.
+* When you use the *sliding forward* step, you can fall off the search string or input by exceeding the length of the search sequence.
+You need to terminate the sliding search by the length value.
+* Designing a technically correct algorithm to solve a given problem is only part of what computer scientists do.
+We must also ensure that we have the most efficient algorithm.

 *Notes are ongoing, pending completion*